Radizzt/Java-CeilingFans/README.md

-Note the project was created using IntelliJ IDEA Ultimate
+Simple Ceiling Fan Simulation.

-After running the code.
-Use key Q to quit the program, S to pull the speed cord and R for the reverse cord.
+Use Q key to quit the program, S to pull the speed cord and R for the reverse cord.
 The program should keep looping until Q key is pressed.

+TO-DO:
+- add cucumber bdd testing
+- add devops pipeline with github actions